takis104/WiCHORD-chord-application-P2P-Wireless-Sensor-Network-IoT/README.md

-# Wi-CHORD: Chord Protocol application on a P2P Wireless Sensor Network - IoT
+# Wi-CHORD: Chord Protocol application on a P2P LoRaWAN Wireless Sensor Network - IoT
 Advanced p2p Wireless Sensor Network (WSN) System Based on the Chord Protocol and LoRa Wireless Technology

 The case study of this project is to customize the Chord Protocol in a Wireless Sensor Network environment.